z3mx/EurekaServer-Springboot2.5.x/README.md

 This Eureka works with Springboot 2.5.2 and spring cloud 2020.0.3
 ----------------------------------------

-> I hope with this project yoyu will able to rise your own eureka server
+> I hope with this project your will able to rise your own eureka server

 > #### What is Required!
 >